Meditation and Devotion in Early Modern Poetry

 Module code: EN7244

-Teaching for this module will consist of five two-hour seminars.
-Students will study a selection of poetry for each seminar, typically including authors such as John Donne, George Herbert, Aemilia Lanyer, Robert Southwell, and Henry Vaughan.
+You'll study a selection of poetry for each seminar, typically including authors such as John Donne, George Herbert, Aemilia Lanyer, Robert Southwell, and Henry Vaughan.
 All core set reading will be available online (via EEBO or similar archives of primary and critical material) or where necessary, via scanned extracts supplied by the tutor.
-Students will be assessed by one 3000-word essay, and will be offered the opportunity to submit an essay plan (up to 500 words) and receive oral feedback on it in a one-to-one meeting.

 - 10 hours of seminars

 - Essay, 3,000 words (100%)